RBMHTechnology/eventuate/src/sphinx/user-guide.rst

 Event-sourced views
 -------------------

 Event-sourced views are a functional subset of event-sourced actors.
 They can only consume events from an event log but cannot produce new events.
-A view that doesn’t define an ``aggregateId`` can consume events from all event-sourced actors on the same event log.
-If it defines an ``aggregateId`` it can only consume events from event-sourced actors with the same ``aggregateId`` (assuming the default event routing rules).

 Concrete event-sourced views must implement the ``EventsourcedView`` trait.
-In the following example, the view counts all ``Appended`` and ``Resolved`` events emitted by all event-sourced actors on the same ``eventLog``.
-It doesn’t define an ``aggregateId``:
+In the following example, the view counts all ``Appended`` and ``Resolved`` events emitted by all event-sourced actors on the same ``eventLog``:

 .. includecode:: code/UserGuideDoc.scala
    :snippet: event-sourced-view

 Event-sourced views handle events in the same way as event-sourced actors by implementing an ``onEvent`` handler.
 The ``onCommand`` handler in the example processes the read commands ``GetAppendCount`` and ``GetResolveCount``.

+``ExampleView`` implements the mandatory global unique ``id`` but doesn’t define an ``aggregateId``.
+A view that doesn’t define an ``aggregateId`` can consume events from all event-sourced actors on the same event log.
+If it defines an ``aggregateId`` it can only consume events from event-sourced actors with the same ``aggregateId`` (assuming the default :ref:`event-routing` rules).

 .. _conditional-commands: